mcguirepr89/BirdNET-system/README.md

 To remove BirdNET-system, run the included '*uninstall.sh*' script as the regular user.
 1. Issue `/usr/local/bin/uninstall.sh && cd ~ && rm -drf BirdNET-system`

+## Troubleshooting
+**General** -- At anytime, you can run the included `~/BirdNET-system/dump_logs.sh` script to create a compressed tar ball of system logs that may provide a helpful overview of the system services.
+In addition, you can upload it in a new issue along with a description of what you are experiencing. dump_logs.sh scrubs password information, but does retain LATITUDE and LONGITUDE information.
+If at all concerned with privacy, you're welcome to send them to me via email at mailto:mcguirepr89@gmail.com.

+**Audio** -- If you have problems with the _bridnet_recording.service_ or _livestream.service_, try setting the REC_CARD setting in the _birdnet.conf_ file to `REC_CARD=default` and the CHANNELS variable to `CHANNELS=2`.
+This works for two very different microphones I have, so it may work for you.
+If it does, please let me know, as I may change the code as a result.
+Also, during installation, a file is created called `~/BirdNET-system/soundcard_params.txt` that may provide helpful information for customized settings.

+**Installation** -- The installer _should_ always create a compressed set of system logs whether it succeeds or fails.
+Its location is `~/BirdNET-system/logs.tar.gz`.
+Take a look through there or feel free to create a new issue and upload it along with a description of what you are experiencing.

 ### TODO & Notes:
 1. I ought to add the steps to setup a Pushed.co application for the mobile notifications feature.
 Here is a link for now https://pushed.co/quick-start-guide